dwright20/go-crud-aws/README.md

 * Streamlined process for viewing game results by leveraging a cookie
 * Now skips a webpage that requests user's username to retrieve results
 * Ensures user can only see their own results
+- [] Setup fail-over
+* Setup fail-over to be done at the server level by the go applications
+* Server will check if primary server is up, if it is not, it will send request to the fail-over API Gateway backed by Lambda
+* If CRUD Server is down, requests will still go to App Server prior to fail-over gateway
+* If App Server is down, all requests will go to fail-over gateway and will not reach CRUD server even if it is up
+- [] Setup RR scheme & auto scaling policy for CRUD servers
 - [ ] Error handling & edge cases
-- [ ] Setup RR scheme & auto scaling policy for CRUD servers
 - [ ] Incorporate more games
 ## Acknowledgements
 Some resources that I found very helpful: